Top 7 Tips to Keep Your Heart Happy

 - Manage stress

 If you’re under a lot of stress, you may be more likely to smoke, take little or no exercise and drink more than a moderate amount of alcohol – all of which are linked with heart problems.
 Managing your stress can help reduce your risk of heart attack and stroke.
 Stress is often associated with high blood pressure.
 Chronic stress exposes your body to elevated levels of stress hormones, which also is not healthy.
 Walk away from the computer, the phone, and other distractions.
 Make time to recharge your batteries, to find both energy and calm.
-Try some mindful breathing exercises or meditation.
+Try some mindful exercises or meditation.

 - Sleep more

 Sleep is an essential part of keeping your heart healthy.
-If you don’t sleep enough, you may be at a higher risk for cardiovascular disease no matter your age or other health habits.
+If you don’t sleep enough, you may be at a higher risk of cardiovascular disease no matter your age or other health habits.
 It is recommended to get 8 hours of sleep a night.
 By going to sleep and waking up at the same time every day, even weekends, you’re reorienting your circadian rhythms to follow a schedule.
 Pair your new sleep schedule with a calming routine such as mindfulness.

 - Monitor your weight